 Foley sounds – here is how you can tell a great theater from an average one.
 If a door slams in the movie you are watching, it should sound like a door in the very room you are in was slammed.
 It is not about volume – although that may play a part with certain sounds – it is instead about accuracy.

 To make this easier to understand, let’s take a look at a graphic equalizer; a device many people are familiar with.
 You can see that 500Hz is near the middle of the adjustable frequencies.
-So, those fancy looking one-inch sound panels are only doing half the job.
+So, those fancy-looking one-inch sound panels are only doing half the job.
 The lower frequencies have longer wavelengths and require properly placed mass barriers.
-These are often architectural elements which, when properly designed, can complement the room quite nicely.
+These are architectural elements that, when properly designed, can complement the room.

-Having good acoustics is important as even the best electronics and speakers are unable to fix room issues.
+Good acoustics is important as even the best electronics and speakers cannot fix room issues.
 There are technical solutions, but even the best correction systems fall short in most professional opinions and are complex to get calibrated ideally.

-We have touched primarily in sound as – in our view – this is most often improperly implemented.
-One may feel video is easy.
-It is true that the new televisions and projectors have clear, high-resolution pictures, but – just like with sound – our minds see the issues with color, contrast and motion artifacts.
-In addition, light reflectivity off gloss surfaces in the room and light bleeding from other areas can give the mind a point of reference that makes it difficult for the viewer to immerse themselves.
+We have touched primarily on sound as – in our view – this is most often improperly implemented.
+One might think video is easy.
+It is true that the new televisions and projectors have clear, high-resolution pictures, but – just like with sound – our minds see the issues with color, contrast, and motion artifacts.
+In addition, light reflectivity off glossy surfaces in a room and light bleeding from other areas can give the mind a point of reference that makes it difficult for the viewer to immerse themselves.

-A few minutes with an expert and you will be able to tell some of these yourself.
-Skin tones, deep blacks, pixelation and shuttering on moving shots is easy to see once shown.
-Experts like our production team, who shoot and produce professional video, are uniquely qualified to assess video performance.
+A few minutes with an expert and you will be able to identify it yourself.
+Skin tones, deep blacks, pixelation, and shuttering on moving shots are easy to see once shown.
+Experts like our production team, who shoot and produce professional videos, are uniquely qualified to assess video performance.

-Over a decade ago, we felt the need to separate our craft-based offering from the rest of the market by committing to do the math and ensure each room we design had the best performance the client’s budget would allow.
+Over a decade ago, we felt the need to separate our craft-based offering from the rest of the market by committing to do the math to ensure each room we design had the best performance a client’s budget would allow.
 In that commitment, “Immersa Cinema” was born.
 Hundreds of theaters later, the market has responded and we are not just getting new projects, but upgrades of recent work by others.
 Our clients also report getting the full value of their theater investment on resale.
-Our drawings and documentation prove the room’s value as not just a pretty space, but rather a truly immersive, mind-capturing experience.
+Our drawings and documentation prove a room’s value as not just a pretty space, but a truly immersive, mind-capturing experience.

 Consider speaking to our team before planning a theater.
 And be sure to schedule a visit to our showroom to have an “Immersa” experience right in our theater or media rooms.
 And if you already have a theater that is not working to your satisfaction, feel free to call us for an upgrade